Tornado3P9/installscript-linux/README.md

 sudo apt install texlive texlive-lang-german texlive-lang-english texlive-latex-extra texmaker
 ```

 Also you might want to install some additional codecs[^3].
-The Mycrosoft Fonts for instance are not open source and therefore are not included in the ubuntu image.
+The Microsoft Fonts for instance are not open source and therefore are not included in the ubuntu image.
 ```bash
 # ubuntu-restricted-extras is a so called 'meta-package' which installes a number of other packages.
 sudo apt install ubuntu-restricted-extras rar